-In 2020, we granted our named executive officers performance share units that will vest based on our achievement of performance goals over the 2020-2022 performance period, and will be paid out, if earned, shortly after the end of the performance period.
+In 2021, we granted our named executive officers performance share units that will vest based on our achievement of performance goals over the 2021-2023 performance period, and will be paid out, if earned, shortly after the end of the performance period.

 The performance goals for these performance share units are adjusted earnings per share and return on net assets, each weighted 50%.
-The minimum threshold performance for the performance share units granted in 2020, under which the minimum payout will be earned, is 50% of target for each performance metric, and the maximum threshold performance, over which the maximum payout will be earned, is 150% of target for each performance metric.
+The minimum threshold performance for the performance share units granted in 2021, under which the minimum payout will be earned, is 50% of target for each performance metric, and the maximum threshold performance, over which the maximum payout will be earned, is 150% of target for each performance metric.

-Our Compensation Committee determined the target aggregate value of 2020 stock-based awards for our named executive officers with reference to a percentage of the executive officer's base salary.
-The Compensation Committee also increased target award levels under the Long-Term Incentive Plan for each named executive officer, based on a review of Peer Group company practices.
-The Compensation Committee set the target award values for each named executive officer as follows: Mr. McCormick - 210% of base salary; Ms. Lauber - 135% of base salary and Messrs.
-Hagelin and Sievert - 100% of base salary.
-The target award levels increased from prior year target award values of: Mr. McCormick - 125% of base salary; and Ms. Lauber and Messrs.
-Hagelin and Sievert - 75% of base salary.
+Our Compensation Committee determined the target aggregate value of 2021 stock based awards for our named executive officers with reference to a percentage of the executive officer's base salary.
+The Compensation Committee considered Peer Group company practices in determining the target award levels under the Long-Term Incentive Plan for each named executive officer.
+Given the Committee's belief that COVID-19 had a significant negative impact on our financial results and potential payouts under prior years' stock-based awards, the Committee also evaluated various alternatives around the appropriateness of increasing the target award levels under the Long-Term Incentive Plan for 2021.
+The Committee considered the estimated financial cost of such an increase, the actions of other companies taken to address similar negative effects from COVID-19 and the potential impact of such an increase on motivating and retaining key employees, including the named executive officers.
+In light of these considerations, the Committee decided to increase the target award levels under the Long-Term Incentive Plan for 2021 for each named executive officer so that, if target or higher levels of performance are achieved, the shortfall from target under prior awards would be partially mitigated.
+The Compensation Committee set the target award values for each named executive officer as follows: Mr. McCormick - 276% of base salary; Ms. Lauber - 163% of base salary; Mr. Hagelin - 121% of base salary; Ms. Evans - 78% of base salary; and Mr. Sievert - 121% of base salary.
+The target award levels increased from prior year target award values of: Mr. McCormick - 210% of base salary; Ms. Lauber - 135% of base salary; Mr. Hagelin - 100% of base salary; Ms. Evans - 65% of base salary; and Mr. Sievert - 100% of base salary.